 Blinky Rodriguez helped broker a peace treaty among 75 gangs in the San Fernando Valley in 1993.

-At her gym, Lilly Rodriguez made a point of mentoring at-risk youths.
+At her Heart of Champions gym in Sylmar, Lilly Rodriguez made a point of mentoring at-risk youths.